jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/10_introduction.md

 <style class='before-speaker-note'></style>

-* I don't mean to say that craftsmanship demands using generative testing.
+* I don't mean to imply that professionalism or craftsmanship demand using generative testing.
-* I am suggesting that this is another useful tool for your workshop.
+* I am suggesting that these are useful tools for your workshop.

 * Let's get started!